localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 This is not the expected behavior, but we would still be able to verify all other attributes from the response.

-## Parity Metrics
+## Outlook
+With the new ASF framework we also introduced a metric collection utility.
+It enables us to collect details during the test execution, including used parameter values, exceptions etc.
+This information will help us to increase test coverage and consequently improve the parity with AWS.

-Starting with our latest release we will provide regular metric updates and insights about supported services and operations.
+Additionally, we will provide regular metric updates and insights about supported services and operations.
 This will make our communication more transparent in terms of implemented APIs, and further improve the confidence overall.

-**TODO add at least one more sentence**

-## Outlook
-**TODO**
+We hope you are as excited as we are about the new snapshot testing framework - and if you are contributor: we appreciate your support with enhancing the AWS parity!